jzade/tsa-api/readme.md

  * Setup your environment variables (all described in server.js)
  * navigate to local repo  and run "npm i" then "node server.js" - navigate to your localhost:[port] which is set by your env variable

+ ### WARNING - On First run, the TXI library fulltext index is going to run on the airports-meta.json file
+ ### THIS WILL TAKE 3-5 MINUTES - a 0.....50.....100 will be displayed in console
+ ### Once the index completes, you can open up server.js and comment out line 41 loadDatabase() - the index will persist locally and will no longer run each time you execute "node server.js"
+ * we are working on finding a better library to work with PouchDB with better performance as well as a better way to manage the index that is scalable (and not a comment toggle..lol) - any suggestions please pass them across :)

  ### API Routes:
  * /
  * /api/v1/test
  * /api/v1/airport/[3-letter airport code]
  * /api/v1/airports
  * /api/v1/geohash/[latitute]/[longitude]
+ * /api/v1/airport_fuzzy/[free-text]